jbcodeforce/aws-studies/docs/playground/gettingstarted.md

     ![](./images/vpc-result.png)

-1. Verify routing table for public subnet and private subnets.
+1. Verify routing table for public and private subnets.
-1. Add security group to the VPC using HTTP and HTTPS to the internet gateway
+1. Add security group to the VPC using HTTP and HTTPS to the internet gateway.
 1. Start EC2 to one of the public subnet and define user data to start your app.
 Here is an example

     ```sh